Lawrence-Mak/Sports-Analysis-Case-Study/README.md

 <br>𝐹𝐺% = 𝐹𝑖𝑒𝑙𝑑 𝐺𝑜𝑎𝑙 𝑃𝑒𝑟𝑐𝑒𝑛𝑡𝑎𝑔𝑒 𝑖𝑛 2018 – 2019
 <br>FT = Free Throws/Game 𝑖𝑛 2018 – 2019

-As predicted, the new variable increased the adjusted R^2 in comparison from my R^2 from problem 1.
+As predicted, the new variable increased the adjusted R^2 in comparison from the R^2 without free throws.
 The new variable is also significant at the 90% confidence interval.
 As mentioned before, this is expected because the players that are fouled the most on the court are usually either deemed the biggest threat by the other team, like Giannis, or are the most creative in ways of getting extra points, like Steph Curry or James Harden (Before the three-point rule change).
 Thus, the best players would demand a higher salary.
 This hypothesis was evident in the data from the 2018-2019 LA Clippers, as the top three players with the most free throws per game also held the record for top three points per game.

 ## Conclusion